 “I am very grateful for you reviving my hopes.
 Now I can focus on my education.
 I want to be a teacher – a role model and pillar for other displaced children to become teachers in hard times.”

-ALWS acknowledges the support of the Australian Government in Somalia through the Australian NGO Cooperation Program (ANCP).
+ALWS acknowledges the support of the Australian Government through the Australian NGO Cooperation Program (ANCP).

 Find out more about...